-At Just Mind, our Austin therapists use body-based approaches — Somatic Experiencing (SE), Sensorimotor Psychotherapy (SP), and the broader family of Somatic Therapy they belong to — to help you work through trauma and stress where they actually live.
+At Just Mind in Austin, our therapists work with that directly using Somatic Experiencing (SE) and Sensorimotor Psychotherapy (SP) to help you work through trauma and stress where they actually live.

-Struggling with chronic stress, anxiety, or physical pain?
+Struggling with chronic stress, anxiety, or physical pain you can’t think your way out of?

 SE and SP share the same starting point: your body holds information your mind can’t always reach.
 They just get there by different paths, and one often fits better than the other depending on what you’re bringing.